Shorts screening, Friday, June 5, 2006, 7:30pm

 Produced and Directed by Amber McCall

-Choreography and dancing by Casey Kimble & Erwin Tuazon
+Choreography and Dancing by Casey Kimble & Erwin Tuazon

-Music composed by Michael Rosen
+Music Composed by Michael Rosen

 "The Duel" expresses how, through conflict, two beings can find purpose in one another's existance.
 In the struggle to defeat his opponent, each recognizes his own strengths and weaknesses.
 Through the eye of the camera, "The Duel" demonstrates the exchange of energy through movement as each dancer seeks to gain power over the other.